3 Simple Uses of the German Word Zu, Plus When to Avoid It

 How to Form Contractions with Zu

-Before we dive into our zu guide below, we’ll need to cover German contractions so you can recognize how the word is being used in different example sentences.
+Before we dive into our zu guide below, we’ll need to cover German contractions so you can recognize how the word is used in different example sentences.

-We then take the last letter of the new article (m, r, m) and add that on to the end of zu:
+Since zu is a dative preposition, we need to select the correct dative article for our noun.
+Then, we then take the last letter of the new article (m, r, m) and add that on to the end of zu, like so:

 (For a comprehensive rundown or refresher on German articles for different genders and cases, the University of Michigan has a helpful chart.)

-This is also a handy way to figure out the gender of a noun that you don’t know.
+This is also a handy way to figure out the gender of a noun you don’t know.
 If you see zur, you’ll know that the noun following is feminine.
 Likewise, nouns following zum are either masculine or neuter.

 These can be difficult concepts to master, so it’s best to get a lot of practice with them through exposure.
 Seeing how native speakers use zu and other grammar concepts in real conversations is a great way to build your understanding of them.